turbot/guardrails-samples/api_examples/graphql/clients/node/run-policies/README.md

 # Run Policies

-Run this script to run policies in a state that the end user selects.
+Run this script to run all policies using the states of the policy as a filter to select the policies to run.

+The variable `filter` is used by the script to configure the policies to run that match the specified policy state(s).

+The default state for the variable `filter` is `state:tbd`.

 States for policies in Turbot can be:

 - ok